nathanusask/technical-writing/blogs/bootstrapping-new-UI/bootstrapping-new-UI.md

 1. [Auth service](https://github.com/vendasta/web-crawler-client/blob/master/src/app/auth/auth.service.ts)

-    1. If the app gives access to only admin users, you may need to specify the scope to admin in the basic config as in the following pieces:
+    1. If the app gives access to only admin users, you may need to specify the scope to admin in the basic config as in the following code snippet:

         ```typescript
            const baseAuthConfig = {
                scope: ['admin'].join(' '),